SAP-samples/partner-reference-application/Tutorials/15b-One-Off-Deployment.md

 ### Fetch the Latest Version of Your Web Application

 1. In the *Site Manager*, open the *Channel Manager*.
-The *HTML5 Apps* content channel is created automatically and all web applications that you deployed to the SAP BTP subaccount are automatically added as content to this content provider.
+The *HTML5 Apps* content channel is created automatically, and all web applications that you deployed to the SAP BTP subaccount are automatically added as content to this content provider.

-2. In the *HTML5 Apps* content channel, choose *Update content* to fetch any updates of your web application.
+2. In the *HTML5 Apps* content channel, choose *Update content* to fetch any updates for your web application.
 The *HTML5 Apps* content channel now exposes the latest version of the web applications.

    > Note: You must update the content channel every time you made changes to the web application.